OA book business models

 - Example.
 RAND Corporation, "a nonprofit institution that helps improve policy and decisionmaking through research and analysis," publishes their research output since 1964, with much of their work from 1988 "available for purchase through our bookstore along with a free download option."
 Because of its mission, RAND publications, which are supported by overhead funding no deposit casino, are intended to be widely distributed, rather than revenue generating; details on their model are discussed in a March 2011 AAUP report, available here.

-- Variant: subsidies from a variety of sources.
+- Variation: subsidies from a variety of sources.

 - Example.
 Athabasca University Press receives funding from the university and from other funding agencies, such as ASPP, AFA, Canada Book Fund, and AHRF.